tailhook/mglawica/README.rst

 :Status: Proof of Concept

+The basic idea here is to start with Dokku_-like experience to make first deployment as easy as possible, but allow to scale a cluster to several nodes.

+Theoretically you could continue to scale the cluster beyond several nodes, but usually this uncovers more details specific to your project.
+Which basically means you will fork our scripts, tweak verwalter_'s scheduler and continue use the tools on your own.

-A simple PaaS inspired by dokku but built with vagga_, cantal_, lithos_ and verwalter_.
-We also use nginx, rsync, linux and more, they are pretty ubuquitous, though.
+This project is built with vagga_, cantal_, lithos_ and verwalter_.
+We also
+use nginx, rsync, linux and more, they are pretty ubuquitous, though.

 See `Verwalter's concepts`_ for description of roles of all these tools, but you don't need to learn all that.
 You should get used to vagga_ basics to be